kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 Below there are some instructions and information about the most significant parts of this project.

 ## Preparing the environment
-Define a smaller window (*test_window*) inside the main frame window which is our ROI (Region of Interest).
+Define a smaller window (*test_window*) inside the main frame window which will be our ROI (Region of Interest).
 Only inside this window the tests will be visible.

 ```python
 # Define the Region Of Interest (ROI) window